wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 An integrated Widget is also included.

+The MapFig Leaflet Map plugin is 100% free with optional direct ticket support for just $5 per year!

+The support option also provides you with free updates and upgrades.

+There is no difference in features or functionality between the free plugin and the support package.

 = Open Source =

 [MapFig](https://www.mapfig.com) is an Open Source initiative with the aim of allowing users of all skill levels to easily add custom Leaflet maps to any web site.

+The MapFig Leaflet Map plugin is one part of this initiative.

+Please consider purchasing a support package so we can continue to develop these projects.

 = Features =